-The latest iteration of comprehensive reform legislation is Sen. Carper's Improving Postal Operations, Services and Transparency (iPost) Act, S. 2051, which was introduced last year.
-While Sen. Carper should be commended for his tireless efforts to build bipartisan, bicameral support for a reform bill that improves USPS operations while honoring its commitments, this bill still falls short.
+The latest iteration of comprehensive reform legislation is the Improving Postal Operations, Services and Transparency (iPost) Act, S. 2051, which was introduced by Sen. Tom Carper, D-DE, last year.
+While Sen. Carper should be commended for his tireless efforts to build bipartisan, bicameral support for a reform bill that improves USPS operations while honoring its commitments, this bill falls short.
+Given the legislation could serve as a template for bipartisan, bicameral efforts, we would like to address our concerns here.

 NARFE has two major objections to this bill.
 First, it requires postal retirees to enroll in Medicare as a condition of continued receipt of retiree health insurance benefits.
 Second, the bill makes draconian reductions in compensation benefits for injured federal workers across the federal government.
-That provision has no place in a postal reform bill.
+That controversial provision has no place in a postal reform bill.

-However, the bill is a significant improvement over Sen. Carper's legislation from the 113th Congress, S. 1486, as it applies the workers' compensation changes prospectively only, and does not allow collective bargaining over the retirement benefits of new postal employees.
+However, the bill is a significant improvement over Sen. Carper's legislation from the 113th Congress, S. 1486, as it applies the workers' compensation changes prospectively only and does not allow collective bargaining over the retirement benefits of new postal employees.